 Welcome to your Gender 101 course

 Once upon a time, the world believed there was only male and female, penis and vagina, beards and boobs.
-The world believed one side was attracted to the other and that was that.
+The world believed on girl and a boy should be together.
 But just like Pythagoras and Aristotle determined that the Earth is actually round, it turns out there aren’t just two sides to gender.

 But—let’s be honest—it gets confusing.
-There might be times when you don’t know how to properly address someone, when someone corrects you or when you’re just plain overwhelmed with everything that you’d prefer to just not say.
+There be times when you don’t know how to properly address someone.
+When someone corrects you.
+Lastly, it is overwhelming and you just want to stay quiet.
 So where do you begin?

 As the great Fräulein Maria once said, “You begin with ABCs.”